About Our Medical Center

 Our treatment of rare and complex conditions drew children from 61 other countries in 2016.

-Cincinnati Children’s is ranked in the top 5 in the nation in U.S. News & World Report’s 2021-22 list of Best Children’s Hospitals.
+Cincinnati Children’s is ranked #1 in the nation in U.S. News & World Report’s list of Best Children’s Hospitals.
 We are nationally ranked in all 10 specialties – including care for colorectal, liver, lung, kidney, cancer, brain and heart problems.

 In addition to world-class clinical care, we are a leader in research that leads to better treatments for children.
 We are the third-highest recipient of grants from the National Institutes of Health for pediatric research.